-District Regulator Stations Periodic Maintenance schedule Monthly Yearly 4 Yearly 8 Yearly • Functional check of equipment, test safety and standby equipment, filters check Limited equipment overhaul.
-Full equipment overhaul.
+District Regulator Stations Periodic Maintenance schedule Monthly Yearly 4 Yearly 8 Yearly Site and security, leakage inspection, pressure and odour level measurements Functional check of equipment, test safety and standby equipment, filters check Full equipment overhaul.

 Continuous system pressure surveillance is carried out by GasNet's network monitoring system at key locations with low and high pressure alarms providing an automated alert and subsequent response by a GasNet Technician.
 With its introduction in 2007 the monitoring system provides a wealth of electronic historic pressure information; prior to this and going back to the 1980's, paper based pressure recordings were printed from pressure chart recorders.
 The combination of historic pressure and real-time pressure information is a useful planning tool and enables a better understanding of the trends in demand and the identification of potential pressure or capacity issues.
 It is expected that the information will be extremely beneficial as a comparator with the output from GasNet's Synergi Gas network modelling application.